alexellis/helm3-expressjs-tutorial/README.md

 In this guide you'll learn how to create a Helm Chart with Helm 3 for an [Express.js](https://expressjs.com) microservice.

-Developers adopting Kubernetes often turn to helm to find pre-packaged software with a single command.
+Developers adopting [Kubernetes](https://kubernetes.io) often turn to [helm](https://helm.sh) to find pre-packaged software with a single command.
 Software is packaged in charts which allows for customization at install time and for lifecycle management such as upgrades and removal of software.

 ## Helm 2 is dead, long live Helm 3!

 Up until recently Helm 2 also shipped with a server side component called `tiller`.
-Unfortunately `tiller` was insecure by default and left many clusters vulnerable to attach.
+Unfortunately `tiller` was insecure by default and left many clusters vulnerable to attack.
 Steps were published by the project maintainers to manually lock-down access, but it was too late and so there is now a mix of helm lovers and haters in the world.

 Helm 3 aims to consolidate developers by simply removing the `tiller` component all together.
 The logic that controlled updates and removal is now run at the client-side and only minimal state is retained with the cluster.
 In this guide we'll be using helm 3, but if you have to use helm 2 for some reason, then the steps will be largely the same.